Cameron Hummels

 About me

-As a research scientist at Caltech I spend most of my time using computer simulations to model how galaxies form and evolve over the age of the universe, but I also perform research in other areas of astronomy.
-I have used the Arecibo radio telescope to observe fuel for star formation in other galaxies, and I have investigated how explosions occur on the surface of the Moon.
-Computationally, I contribute code to the Enzo hydrodynamics simulation code, the yt visualization and analysis suite, and the Trident synthetic spectral generation tool, and I am a member of the FIRE simulation group, the AGORA simulation group, and the PI of the Tempest simulations.
+Computationally, I contribute code to the Enzo hydrodynamics simulation code, the yt visualization and analysis suite, the Trident synthetic observation generation tool, and the CloudFlex subgrid code.
+I am a member of the FIRE simulation group, the AGORA simulation group, and the PI of the Tempest simulations.

 ADS Search